anvie/jogja-token/README.md

 # JOGJA Token

-ERC-20 token for JOGJA, this token is designed for art and entertainment project.
+Token designed for future art and entertainment project in Yogyakarat.

 ## License